ibm-cloud-docs/netezza/webconsole/wp_scaling.md

 On AWS, a new entry-level workload contour called NC-Start is available to support lower volume BI and UAT workloads.
 You can scale this instance to NC0 performance profiles seamlessly as your workload increases.
 For NC-Start specifically, you can initiate on-demand storage and contour scaling.
 The rest of the procedures are applicable for other workload contours.

 You can now perform scaling (compute/storage) even when the system is in a paused state.
-Before scaling, the system will automatically resume to bring it online.This resume action will appear in the Pause/Resume History for reference.
+Before scaling, the system will automatically resume to bring it online.This resume action will appear in the Pause/Resume history for reference.
 {:note: .note}

 On AWS, storage scaling has a cool-down period of six hours.